Google Analytics

 When the measurement code collects data, it packages that information up and sends it to Google Analytics to be processed into reports.
 When Analytics processes data, it aggregates and organizes the data based on particular criteria like whether a user’s device is mobile or desktop, or which browser they’re using.
 Once Analytics processes the data, it’s stored in a database where it can’t be changed.

-Migrating to Google Analytics 4
+Important Note About Google Analytics 4

 How to Recover a Google Analytics Account